50 ways to make money

 Peer-to-peer lending is a relatively new way to invest, and is gaining popularity in the UK thanks to the higher interest rates offered by many peer-to-peer websites.

 These websites directly match up savers with borrowers, and can offer more favourable rates than traditional banks because of lower overheads.

 However, there is a bigger risk of losing some of your investment through a borrower defaulting on their loan.
 What's more, peer-to-peer websites aren't currently covered by the Financial Services Compensation Scheme (FSCS), meaning your funds aren't protected if the website goes bust.

-Find out more: Peer-to-peer lending explained - we analyse the pros and cons
+Find out more: peer-to-peer lending explained - we analyse the pros and cons

 However, there is always an element of risk involved when putting your money into stocks and shares.
-Even the most educated investors will sometimes lose money.
+Even the most educated investors sometimes lose money.
 It's often recommended to spread your funds across a wide range of investments for this reason.

 A fund supermarket allows investors to buy and hold a range of funds from different companies together in one portfolio.